Quick Summary of Resume Formatting Rules

 The Plan: This style treats the resume like a piece of art that shows off your design skills immediately.
 It grabs the reader's attention by using strong layouts and colors right away.

 The Risk: This can be career suicide in 90% of jobs.
-If the computer can't read the fancy columns, or if a recruiter thinks your design is too flashy, your resume gets deleted in seconds for being unprofessional and annoying.
+Research cited by Select Software Reviews (2026) found that 88% of employers believe they are losing qualified candidates because those applicants submitted resumes the ATS couldn't parse.
+If the computer can't read your fancy columns, or if a recruiter finds your design too flashy, your resume gets deleted in seconds.

 Best For: Applying directly to a design boss or a small, artistic company where your visual skill is the actual product you are selling.